 What is FM DX?

-There are several atmospheric modes which can allow signals to travel further at these frequencies than they normally would.
+There are several atmospheric modes which can support signals travelling further at these frequencies than they normally would.
 The one I am most interested in is called Sporadic E.

-What happens is that ionized (simply stated, electrified) clouds of gas form in the atmospheres E layer (90 km / 56 miles to 120 km / 75 miles up) and reflect signals back to earth which would normally head out into outer space.
-In the northern hemisphere this is most common between late April and late august with a peak mid June.
+What happens is that clouds of gas form in the atmosphere's E layer which then reflect signals back to earth that would normally head out into space.
+In the northern hemisphere this is most common between late April and late August with a peak mid June.
 Sporadic E can also occur at other times of the year notably in October and December.

 Sporadic E is mostly a day time phenomenon and occurrences can last anywhere between five minutes and many hours.

-I have received Sporadic E on the FM band at distances up to 4011 miles / 6456 km, holding the world record for such receptions between June 26th 2003 and May 31st 2010.
+I have received Sporadic E on the FM band at distances up to 6456 km, setting two world records for such reception in 2003 and 2009.